-Previously I worked in the software industry at a search company that has grown a bit beyond its initial goals, and at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.
+Previously I served as junior professor for Software Engineering and Programming Languages at Goethe University Frankfurt.
+Previously I worked in the software industry at Google, and in research, both at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.

 I completed my PhD on program metamorphosis at the University of Colorado at Boulder in 2010.
-Program metamorphosis a novel technique for interactive multi-step program transformation with strong behaviour preservation guarantees and described in more detail here.
-This work was supervised by my advisor, Amer Diwan.
+Program metamorphosis is a novel technique for interactive multi-step program transformation with strong behaviour preservation guarantees and described in more detail here.
+This work was supervised by Amer Diwan (now at Google).